Weekend Zen in Jogyesan Regional Park, South Korea

 Day 1: Seonam Temple (서남사)

 The dirt path from the park entrance to Ilju Gate (일주문) is about one mile.
-As we pass through the gate, we are supposed to dismiss our worldly desires as we enter Seonamsa.
+As you pass through the gate, you are supposed to dismiss your worldly desires as you enter Seonamsa.
 Fun fact and point of contemplation: Seonam Temple belongs to the Taego Order of Buddhism, which permits monks to marry.
 This is in contrast to the Jogye Order, which requires monks to be celibate.
 Which is correct? <Answer: "Just like that.">

-We shared the temple with just a handful of hikers, a few temple-stay guests, and several monks.
-There was no reason to hurry, so we took our time exploring each hall.
-We sat at the feet of the ten judges, closed our eyes in quiet appreciation in the great hall, lit an incense stick, explored the hall of eight pictures depicting the stages of Buddha's life, and absorbed the tranquil sound of a monk chanting in rhythm with his wooden moktak.
+Depending on the month, you may share the temple with just a handful of hikers, a few temple-stay guests, and several monks.
+Take your time exploring each hall.
+Sit at the feet of the ten judges, close your eyes in quiet appreciation in the great hall.
+Light an incense stick.
+Explore the hall of eight pictures depicting the stages of Buddha's life and absorb the tranquil sound of a monk chanting in rhythm with his wooden moktak.

-Just after 5:00 p.m., we were about to leave when we were treated to an unexpected concert.
+In the evening, you may be treated to an unexpected concert, as monks beginning their aggressive, rhythmic drumming.
 The meaning behind the "awakening call" is described here.
 Spectacular!

-With the sun setting and the air becoming cooler, we walked back down the dirt road to the little tourist village near the entrance gate.
-One inn was receiving guests in the off-season.
-The owner of the Garden Inn (초원장 식당) cooked us a hot meal and we retired for the evening in our cedar-lined room with the warm cozy bed.
+Return along the dirt road to the little tourist village near the entrance gate.
+When we visited, only the Garden Inn (초원장 식당) was receiving guests in the off-season.
+The owner cooked us a hot meal and we retired for the evening in our cedar-lined room with the warm cozy bed.
+I highly recommend this place.
+So comfy and cozy!

-Taxi vs. City Bus: The taxi fare from Suncheon to the Seonam Template entrance (50 minute drive) was about $30, which I thought was reasonable until the park guide told us the Suncheon city bus was just $2 per person.
-We took the local bus on our return trip from Jogye Park, which took about 1.5 hours due to the number of stops.
+Taxi vs. City Bus: The taxi fare from Suncheon to the Seonam Template entrance (45 minute drive) is about $30, which I thought was reasonable until the park guide told us the Suncheon city bus was just $2 per person.
+We took the local bus on our return trip from Jogye Park, but it took us about 1.5 hours due to the number of stops.
 Your choice!

 Day 2: Suncheon Wild Tea House, Bulil Am, and Songgwang Temple